-There are many different types of aggression that dogs can display, and the cause of the aggression is what determines its type.
-Personal protection dogs should only display one type of aggression, which is threat aggression.
+There are many different types of aggression that dogs can display, and the cause of aggression is what determines its type.
+Personal protection dogs should only display one type of aggression, which is a threat to aggression.

 What is threat aggression?
 The simplest way to look at it is justifiable aggression in the face of a threat to the dog’s handler or family, and this is the only type of aggression that should be taught and tolerated for family protection dogs.
 This type of aggression requires the dog to recognize what is and isn’t a threat, so if there isn’t an obvious threat, the dog doesn’t become alarmed and aggressive towards others.
 When the dog recognizes a threat, it then neutralizes it as quickly as possible to keep its handler or family safe from danger.

 The other types of aggression have their uses to dogs, particularly dogs living in the wild or dogs that have a different purpose than protection.
 Many of these types of aggression are passed down as evolutionary traits, although they only remain in dogs when their trainers allow them.
 But for personal protection dogs, there is no point to these behaviors.
 Here’s why:

 If your dog is aggressive towards other dogs, then it will quickly become more trouble than it’s worth.
 It will be dangerous in a family environment, and its tendency to go after other dogs means it won’t be focusing completely on protecting its handler or its family.
 A personal protection dog needs to stay focused on the task at hand, even while it’s around other dogs.
 If it’s dog aggressive, it can’t do that.
 Even if it doesn’t attack another dog, its attention is still elsewhere, leaving you without adequate protection.